rodriguezjose1/tauri-gym-app/src/test/manual-test.md

-# Manual Testing Guide for localStorage Persistence
+# Manual Testing Guide for sessionStorage Persistence

-This guide outlines the steps to manually verify that the localStorage persistence functionality is working correctly in the Dashboard component.
+This guide outlines the steps to manually verify that the sessionStorage persistence functionality is working correctly in the Dashboard component.

 ## Test 1: Basic Person Selection and Persistence